In the technologically advanced world in which we live, it is now easier than ever to copy something that someone else has done.

 Photos to help you spot a fake

-Actively shopping for fakes is not that easy and we are not claiming that the sellers of the heads shown in these photos are producing fakes.
+Actively shopping for fakes is not that easy and I am not claiming that the sellers of the heads shown in these photos are producing fakes.
 There are however a lot of similarities as well as some differences so the intention is to highlight these.

 The biggest difference between a fake and an aftermarket alternative is whether it shows the branding on it.
 An aftermarket head, not trying to be an original, will not have the Philips Sonicare logo on it.

 Please see the photos in this gallery, alongside the detailed instructions below, for assistance in spotting fake Sonicare brush heads.

 You can click on of the photos to see a larger version.

 Those who have mastered the fake/replica brush head will have got their production spot on and you would have no reason to actually question whether they are real or not.

 However, brands try to be one step ahead and if you know what to look for you might just protect yourself from lower grade products.